-In this example, we are now going to check the year wise sales along with brand wise sales and consider the below example.
+In this example, we will now check the year-wise sales and brand wise sales and consider the below example.

 The above screenshot shows the year-wise sales data that has happened for all the brands; let us consider that we need to check the year-wise sales, so by using the filter option, we can do this task to display it.

 - Select the cells to apply the filter.

 - Go to the Data tab and click the filter option.

 - Now the filter has been applied as follows.
-We can see that filter has been applied for the entire cell.
+We can see that the filter has been applied to the entire cell.

-- Select the Year column and click on the drop-down list, and the output as follows.
+- Select the Year column and click on the drop-down list, and the output is as follows.

-- Once we click on the drop-down list, we can see the month name that has been checked; now, go to the specific month we need to check for the sales data.
-Assume that we need to check for April month sales. so remove the select all checkbox from the list as shown below.
+- Once we click on the drop-down list, we can see the month name that has been checked; now, we go to the specific month we need to check for the sales data.
+Assume that we need to check for April month sales.
+So remove the select all checkboxes from the list as shown below.

-- Now we can see that all checkbox is unselected and now choose for the “APRIL” month so that it filters only the “APRIL” month sales.
+- Now we can see that all checkbox is unselected, and now choose the “APRIL” month to filter only the “APRIL” month sales.

 - Here the April sale has been displayed along with brand wise and Local, Zone, and National wise sales.
 Hence we can give the month-wise sales data by applying the filter option.

 AutoFilter in Excel – Example #3

-Here in this example, we are going to see the number filter, which has various filters as follows.
+In this example, we will see the number filter, which has various filters.

-Let’s consider the same sales data assuming that we need to find out the zone wise with the highest sales numbers.
+Let’s consider the same sales data assuming we need to find the zone-wise with the highest sales numbers.

 - Select the F column cell named Local.

-- Click on the drop-down box where we will get various number filters as equal, does not equal, greater than etc.
+- Click on the drop-down box to get various number filters as equal, does not equal, greater than, etc.

-- At the bottom, we can see the custom filter where we can apply a filter by our own choice.
+- At the bottom, we can see the custom filter, where we can apply a filter of our choice.